Home > Analyses > Industrials > Equifax Inc.

 Revenue by Segment

-This pie chart illustrates Equifax Inc.’s revenue distribution by segment for the full fiscal year 2024, highlighting the relative contributions of key business lines.
+This pie chart breaks down Equifax Inc.’s revenue by segment for fiscal year 2025, highlighting contributions across its main business lines.

 revenue by segment